Vijay-Dhaygude/test-task/README.md

  - src\main\resources\templates\start.html

  Please let me know if you need more information on any files code.
- Also suggest me if my understanding is worng
+ Also suggest me if my understanding is not coorect.